By Fathalla Ramadan

 /24vs/26.

-For over 30 years, I’ve trained engineers, built networks, and led teams across Egypt, Saudi Arabia, and Bahrain.
-I’ve seen brilliant students struggle—not because they lack talent, but because resources weren’t clear, relevant, or kind.
+For over 35 years, I’ve trained engineers and built networks across Egypt, Saudi Arabia, and Bahrain.
+I’ve seen brilliant students struggle—not from lack of talent, but because resources weren’t clear, kind, or relevant.

 It’s not about memorizing RFCs.
 It’s about understanding how your phone connects to WhatsApp, why your Zoom call drops, and how to fix it.